gopaldev90/BGMP-algorithm/README.md

 #Samay jatilta(time complexity):
 Prime Checking: The isProbablePrime() method uses a probabilistic primality test, which works efficiently for large numbers but can have a non-deterministic performance depending on the number's size.
 In general, this test takes
 𝑂(𝑘⋅log⁡^3 𝑛)time where n is the size of the number being checked, and k is the number of rounds of testing (13 in this case).

-Hexadecimal Generation: The loop generates new hexadecimal strings by incrementing the post string, which grows in size.
-Each new number generated involves the conversion of a hex string to a BigInteger, which can be done in 𝑂(log 𝑛) time, where n is the value represented by the hex number.

 Overall Complexity: The algorithm's time complexity is roughly 𝑂(𝑚⋅𝑘⋅log^3 𝑛)